When do you expect to make offers of admission from the waiting list? How many people do you expect to admit?

 Is the waiting list ranked?
 How do you choose who to admit from the waiting list?
 What can I do to improve my chances?

 Our waiting list is not ranked.
-If we determine that we are able to admit people from our waitlist, we will conduct a review of all remaining candidates.
+If we determine that we are able to admit people from our waitlist, we will conduct a review of all remaining candidates in light of the makeup of the class..
 We are particularly interested in people who seem enthusiastic about Duke and eager to enroll.
-Please feel free to update your application with additional information about your interest in Duke (e-mail to email@example.com).
+Please feel free to update your application with additional information about your interest in Duke (e-mail to firstname.lastname@example.org).
 Even if you don't have specific information to add to your file, it's worthwhile to check in with us periodically so we know you're still interested.

 What if I am admitted from the waiting list?
 How will I be notified?